gbrlfaria/rune-breaker/README.md

 # Rune Breaker
 This project aims to test the effectiveness of one of MapleStory's anti-botting mechanisms: the rune system.
-To accomplish this, a model that can solve runes with an accuracy of **97.82%** was created.
+To accomplish this, a model that can solve [up to **99.15%***](#biases) of the runes was created.

 The project provides an end-to-end pipeline that encompasses every step necessary to replicate this model.
 Additionally, the article below goes over all the details involved in the development process.
 Toward the end, it also considers possible improvements and alternatives to the current rune system.
 Make sure to read it.